The Spiritual Journey is not a journey in space.

 Please understand that the price may increase as this is an introductory price that is available as long as you are seeing this page.
-I reserve the right to remove this offer and/or adjust the price as I can only work with a limted number of people at a time.
+I reserve the right to remove this offer and/or adjust the price as I can only work with a limited number of people at a time.
 In order to make this material available to the vast majority of people, I have made it affordable without compromising quality AND results.

-Click Here to Change Your Life Forever Click the Buy Now or Press the Insight Button to Order for just $97 - today $37.00
+Click Here - Click the Buy Now or Press the Insight Button to Order for just $97 - today $37.00

 "Product may be purchased at ClickBank, a secure online retailer"

 "Your credit card statement will show a charge from CLKBANK*"

 ClickBank is the retailer of products on this site.

 CLICKBANK® is a registered trademark of Click Sales Inc., a Delaware corporation

 located at 1444 S. Entertainment Ave., Suite 410 Boise, ID 83709, USA and used by permission.